-For the three months ended March 31, 2012 our NVvaultTM non-volatile RDIMM used in cache -protection and data logging applications, including our NVvaultTM battery-free, the flash-based cache system, accounted for 74% of total revenues.
-We expect a decline of Dell NVvault TM sales through 2013 following Intel's launch of its Romley platform in the first quarter of 2012.
-Although we cannot predict the rate of decline in our sales to Dell, it is possible that we will experience a rapid decline in sales as early as the second quarter of 2012.
+For the six months ended June 30, 2012 our NVvaultTM non-volatile RDIMM used in cache -protection and data logging applications, including our NVvaultTM battery-free, the flash-based cache system, accounted for 61% of total revenues.
+We expect a decline of Dell NVvault TM sales through 2013 as a result of Intel's launch of its Romley platform in the first quarter of 2012.
+Although we cannot predict the rate of decline in our sales to Dell, we began experiencing a decline in sales in the second quarter of 2012.
 This reduction in sales could have a significant impact on our revenues and gross profit.
 In order to leverage our NVvaultTM technology and diversify our customer base, we continue to pursue additional qualifications of NVvaultTM with other OEMs.
-We also introduced EXPRESSvaultTM in March 2011 and we are in the process of qualifying next generation DDR3 NVvaultTM with customers.
+We also introduced EXPRESSvaultTM in March 2011 and we continue to pursue qualification of next generation DDR3 NVvaultTM with customers.
 Our future operating results will depend on our ability to commercialize these NVvaultTM product extensions, as well as other new products such as HyperCloudTM.
 We may not be successful in marketing any new or enhanced products.
 If we are not successful in generating sales of other products, t he expected reduction in sales of NVvaultTM products to Dell will significantly reduce our revenues and negatively affect our results of operations.